Partial FC: Training 10 Million Identities on a Single Machine: Experiments

-We use ResNet50 and ResNet100 \cite{deng2019arcface, he2016deep}, as our backbone network, and use two margin-base loss functions (\emph{i.e.}, CosFace and ArcFace).
-We set the feature scale $s$ to 64 and cosine margin $m$ of CosFace at 0.4 and arccos margin $m$ of ArcFace at 0.5.
-We use a mini-batch size of 512 across 8 NVIDIA RTX2080Ti.
-The learning rate starts from 0.1.
-For CASIA, the learning rate is divided by 10 at 20K, 28K iterations and the training process is finished at 32K iterations.
-For MS1MV2, we divide the learning rate at 100K, 160K iterations and finish at 180K iterations.
-For Glint360K, the learning rate is divided by 10 at 200k, 400k, 500k, 550k iterations and finish at 600K iterations.
+\textbf{Training Settings.} We use IR50 and IR100 as backbones, that is, the improved-ResNet variants of depth 50 and 100 introduced for face recognition in ArcFace, in which the standard ResNet stem and residual unit are adapted to low-resolution aligned face crops~\cite{deng2019arcface,he2016deep}.
+Both are trained with CosFace or ArcFace.
+The feature scale is set to $s=64$.
+The cosine margin for CosFace is $0.4$, and the angular margin for ArcFace is $0.5$.
+For the original CASIA, MS1MV2, and Glint360K experiments, the total batch size is 512 across eight NVIDIA RTX2080Ti GPUs, and the initial learning rate is $0.1$.
+For CASIA, the learning rate is divided by 10 at 20K and 28K iterations, and training ends at 32K iterations.
+For MS1MV2, it is divided by 10 at 100K and 160K iterations, and training ends at 180K iterations.
+For Glint360K, it is divided by 10 at 200K, 400K, 500K, and 550K iterations, and training ends at 600K iterations.
+The WebFace experiments instead follow the official ArcFace-Torch configurations described in Section~\ref{sec:extended_experiments}.
+In particular, WebFace42M IR backbones use 32 GPUs, a per-GPU batch size of 128, SGD with an initial learning rate of $0.4$, 20 training epochs, and two warm-up epochs.